sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 Each cluster on the Grid is equipped with a Storage Element or SE where data is stored.
 The Grid storage is useful for applications that handle large amount of data that can not be sent with the :ref:`job Sandbox <job-lifecycle>` or stored in a :ref:`pilot job database <pilotjob-db>`.

-You can interact with the Grid storage from the UI or from the worker node, within your running job.
-The scripts that can access the Grid Storage can be submitted from:
+You can interact with the Grid storage from the :abbr:`UI (User Interface)` or from a Worker Node, within your running job.
+The scripts that can access the Grid storage can be submitted from:

 * :ref:`The UI <get-ui-account>`
 * :ref:`Any local LSG cluster <lsg-clusters>`